rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 };
 {{< /highlight >}}

-That's it already for the configurational part.
+That's it for the configurational part.
 There is one last optional step.
-On the firebase website, you can create a second project.
+On the firebase website, you could create a second project.
 Afterward, your first project could be used as your development database and your second project as your production database.
-That way, you never mix up your dummy data from development mode with your data from your deployed application.
+That way, you never mix up your data from development mode with your data from your deployed application (production mode).
+The step is obligatory.

 {{< highlight javascript "hl_lines=3 4 5 6 7 8 9 10 12 21 22 23" >}}
 import * as firebase from 'firebase';